 The History and Architecture

-Everywhere you turn in Dublin there are historic monuments, buildings and locations.
-Along with beautiful architecture that you will encounter.
+In Dublin there are historic monuments, buildings and locations on almost every street in the city.
+Everywhere you look you will see the beautiful architecture the city is famous for.
 This is no surprise since the place has been inhabited by people for over 5000 years.

 Coming to Dublin for the simple reason of exploring its fascinating history is very worthwhile.
-The city is filled with free museums offering visitors a look into its past including the Irish National Museum and The Little Museum of Dublin.
+The city is filled with free museums offering visitors a look into its past including the National Museum of Ireland and The Little Museum of Dublin.

-Dublin is also bursting with incredible buildings from churches to cathedrals to statues.
+Dublin is also bursting with incredible buildings, churches, cathedrals and statues.
 Each historical monument and place adds to the charm of Dublin.
 If you love history I can promise you Dublin is filled with historical activities and fun.

 If you would like to find out the history of Dublin check out our dedicated blog on the city.